bretkikehara/robocode-bki-hunter/README.md

 Be sure to run mvn --version to verify that it is correctly installed.
 This package has been tested using Maven 3.0.4.

-3. Download this robocode-pmj-dacruzer package
+3. Download this robocode-bki-hunter package
 ----------------------------------------------

 For those who do not know about git, the easiest way is to click the "ZIP" button at the top of this page, which will download the latest version of this repository as a .zip file.